shantur/jarvis-mcp/README.md

 # Jarvis MCP

-Talk to AI assistants using your voice through a web browser.
+Bring your AI to life—talk to assistants instantly in your browser.
 Compatible with Claude Desktop, OpenCode, and other MCP-enabled AI tools.

 > ✅ No extra software, services, or API keys required—just open the web app in your browser and grant microphone access.